How Did Backup Generators Keep Cell Phones Working During Hurricane Harvey?

 As mentioned earlier, network carriers were more successful in responding to hurricane Harvey than they were with Katrina.
 The cell tower failures this time around were only a third of Katrina’s damages.
 Major carriers such as Verizon were able to provide backup generators to their cell towers.
 They also had refueling trucks on standby to ensure they topped up the fuel in each of their tower’s backup generators.

 Generators as Backup Power Sources

 Cell towers commonly use batteries as their backup power sources when there is an outage.
-Some of them also have generators to provide additional backup power.
+Like many commercial and industrial businesses, some cell towers also have generators to provide additional backup power.
 The generators (typically diesel-powered generators) kick in when the batteries die down, which takes approximately 8 hours.
 The problem with using generators arises when they run out of fuel or get damaged because of excessive flooding or harsh winds, making them inoperable.
 Running out of fuel was the primary reason generators weren’t able to maintain power to cell towers during Katrina.

 However, during Harvey, carriers such as Verizon made sure they deployed extra crews to top up all their generators ahead of the storm.
 The company also purchased plenty of spare fuel and stationed it at key locations in the hurricane’s path.
 This ensured that the company’s cell towers remained operational even after their batteries died down.

 Other Efforts from Carriers to Maintain Cell Networks

 Carriers employed extra efforts to keep their cell networks fully operational during Harvey.
 Verizon and AT&T, for example, sent out drones to check on their cell towers and determine whether they needed repair services or just refueling.
 Drones were a safe, faster and simpler way of inspecting the towers without risking the lives of cell tower inspection crews.
 They also made it possible for carriers to access areas that were heavily flooded and which would have otherwise been hard to reach.